plone/plone.docker/README.md

 * `HEALTH_CHECK_TIMEOUT` - Time in seconds to wait until health check starts.
 Defaults to `1` second.
 * `HEALTH_CHECK_INTERVAL` - Interval in seconds to check that the Zope application is still healthy.
 Defaults to `1` second.

 ## Documentation

-Full documentation for end users can be found in the ["docs"](https://github.com/plone/plone.docker/tree/master/docs) folder.
+Full documentation for end users can be found online at ["docs.plone.org"](https://docs.plone.org/manage/docker/docs/index.html).
-It is also available online at http://docs.plone.org/

 ## Contribute